-As it says up at the top, "If you present work to the public, you may be criticized.
+As it says up above, "If you present work to the public, you may be criticized.
 If your feelings get hurt easily, keep your work private.
 When you seek praise, you risk derision.
 Either produce pro-quality work by yourself or get help from qualified professionals."

 - Maybe some people would think I'm guilty of the same shortcomings that I criticize in others.
 (Heaven forbid!)